djsnipa1/goofy-eng/docs/func.md

 ]);
 ```

-Example 2 - Retrieve tracks from `The Best` Playlist and tracks and `Soundtracks`.
+Example 2 - Retrieve tracks from `The Best` playlist and tracks and `Soundtracks`.
 ```js
 let tracks = Source.getTracks([
   { name: 'The Best' },